AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/54_Case/Single_Alt/tc.rst

-**CASE statements executed only once, selecting a single alternative**

-Check SC with CASE statements executed only once, selecting a single alternative for each
+**Exercise SC on CASE statements executed only once, each selecting a single alternative**